|Tour of Idaho Challenge Point Rules

 Tour of Idaho participants must attempt the route in small groups (no more than three) without any support.
 No friends, family members, significant others or erstwhile Tour riding partners anywhere close to the route, no help with navigation or anything else via any else via phone call or any other form of communication.
 Tour riders have nine trail days to finish but are allowed (and very strongly advised) to take a day off in Pocatello.
-No other off days are allowed.
+No other off days are allowed1.

 No support is a core principle of the Tour.
 You are not permitted to ship anything to a location along the route or prearrange fuel drops.
 You may not prearrange any assistance whatsoever.
 You must either carry everything that you intend to use with you or purchase it along the way.
 Put simply, no outside help and no supply drops.
 If another team is on the route at the same time as your team you should take care to minimize any interaction.
 Overlapping tracks will invite scrutiny.

 Tour participants are expected to ride all of the trails along the current route using only our 2018 tracks and maps that they, themselves, have used to create a route.
 Participants are required to provide beacon links for live tracking and to submit a gps route file within 72 hours of finishing the ride.
 Each day contains a minimum of two challenge points.
-All challenge points must be verified with a selfie (or other type of photograph that places you at the spot) posted to our 2018 Facebook group with the hashtag #TourofIdaho.
+All challenge points must be verified with a selfie (or other type of photograph that places you at the spot) posted to our 2018 Facebook group with the hashtag #tourofIdaho.
 This should be done as soon as possible but definitely no later than the evening after they were taken unless a data connection is not possible (which can happen in a few places).